j0hnc0yne/keda-demo/README.md

 6. Then load [http://localhost:9090](http://localhost:9090)

+## Other Tidbits

-To View the MicroK8s Web-UI
+To View the MicroK8s Web-UI, use the following commands

 ```bash
 microk8s dashboard-proxy